katefike/sage/README.md

 ## Production Setup Instructions
 *This app is actively under development.
 It isn't ready to be used.*

+1. Globally install the following software:
+  <br> Docker
+  <br> Use [these instructions](https://docs.docker.com/engine/install/) to install
+  <br> Python 3.7 or higher
-1. Run the production setup script.
-This will create the python virutal environment, install the python dependencies, and create a .env file using the file .env-example as a template. <br>
+2. Run the first setup script.
+This will create a .env file using the file .env-example as a template.
-`bash scripts/inital_setup.sh`
+  <br>`bash setup/1_setup_sage_directory.sh`
-2. Define the following environment variables in the .env file:
+3. Define the following environment variables in the .env file:
   <br> `ISDEV`: Change to "False"
   <br> `HOST`:
   <br> `DOMAIN`: Buy a domain name.